fslavicek975/AspNetCoreWebApiDemo/README.md

-The API is deployed on Azure and accessible at [https://demo-cityinfoapi.azurewebsites.net/swagger/](https://demo-cityinfoapi.azurewebsites.net/swagger/).

 ## Overview

 The Web API provides a range of endpoints to manage and interact with resources.
 It supports operations such as creating, retrieving, updating, and deleting resources.
 The API is built with ASP.NET Core and leverages Entity Framework Core for data management.